curiousben/Room-Infrastructure/microservices/Aggregator/base/design/core_design.md

 {
   "cache": {
     "setup": external or internal,
-    "data": {
-      "recordLabel": [Path,to,data,in,JSONObj],
-      "subRecordLabel": [Path,to,data,in,JSONObj], (Only needed for perEvent storage) },
     "storage": {
       "strategy": uniqueEvent or perEvent,
       "policy": {
-        "uniqueData": true,
+        "archiveBy": secondaryEvent or time,
         "eventLimit": 10,
       },
+      "eventTrigger": {
+        "primaryEvent": [Path,to,data,in,JSONObj],
+        "secondaryEvent": [Path,to,data,in,JSONObj] (Only needed if archiveBy is set to secondaryEvent) }
       "byteSizeWatermark": 1000000
     },
     "flushStrategy": single or multi